zhaodiyang/database-hw/a2/readme.txt

 (1) Node.java, IndexNode.java, LeafNode.java, Utils.java, Tests.java: received from instructor without any modification.
 (2) BPlusTreeTest.java: Test file for testing search function and delete function.
 (3) BPlusTree.java: implemented all functions, could search, insert, delete elements in BPlusTree.
 Passed all test cases.
+Search, insert, delete algorithms adapted from the textbook [1].
+(4) MyEntry.java: implements Map.Entry, so we can create objects to store (Key, Value) pair.
+Adapted from [2].

 BPlusTree.java: